Want to help your community but not sure how or where to start?

 - Get to know your local community

 At Southampton Voluntary Services we recognise that some individuals require support, either in their volunteering opportunity or in finding an opportunity which meets their needs.
-We aim to provide these individuals with support to assist them in identifying volunteering opportunities which meet their skills, availability and their needs, to remove any barriers into volunteering.
-If you would like to speak to a member of the team, we can provide you details of when you can come in for a one-to-one appointment to look at volunteering opportunities.
+We aim to provide these individuals with adivse to assist them in identifying volunteering opportunities which meet their skills, availability and their needs, to remove any barriers into volunteering.
+If you would like to contact to our Volunteer Development Worker, we can provide you details of when you can come in for a one-to-one appointment to look at volunteering opportunities.

 Volunteering will enhance skills to find employment and references, build networks and create a routine as a model for employment.
 Learning needs, childcare, health and low morale can all be assisted by volunteering and there is often a chance to gain training.

-To find out when our next drop-in service for one-to-one appointments is, please contact the Volunteering Team on (02380) 216002
+To find out when our next drop-in service for one-to-one appointments is, please contact us at email@example.com

 All over England people volunteer with the help of their employer.
 Some employers run formal employer supported volunteering programmes, others free up time for employees to do their own volunteering.
 Whatever form it takes, employer supported volunteering (ESV) is on the up and up, because volunteering by employees makes a big difference – both to the organisations where they volunteer, and to the organisations that employ them.